 What is a Galette des Rois?

-A Galette des Rois is comprised of a top and bottom layer of puff pastry, with a filling made from ground almonds (called a frangipane).
+A Galette des Rois is a tart comprised of a top and bottom layer of puff pastry, with a filling made from ground almonds (called a frangipane).

 Types of Galette des Rois